randomUserGithub123/DoD/README.md

  End-to-end latency: 557 ms
 -----------------------------------------
 ```
 ## Next Steps
-The next step is to read the paper [Narwhal and Tusk: A DAG-based Mempool and Efficient BFT Consensus](https://arxiv.org/pdf/2105.11827.pdf).
-It is then recommended to have a look at the README files of the [worker](https://github.com/asonnino/narwhal/tree/master/worker) and [primary](https://github.com/asonnino/narwhal/tree/master/primary) crates.
-An additional resource to better understand the Tusk consensus protocol is the paper [All You Need is DAG](https://arxiv.org/abs/2102.08325) as it describes a similar protocol.

-The README file of the [benchmark folder](https://github.com/asonnino/narwhal/tree/master/benchmark) explains how to benchmark the codebase and read benchmarks' results.
-It also provides a step-by-step tutorial to run benchmarks on [Amazon Web Services (AWS)](https://aws.amazon.com) accross multiple data centers (WAN).
+The README file of the [benchmark folder](https://github.com/HeenaNagda/DoD/tree/main/benchmark) explains how to benchmark the codebase and read benchmarks' results.
+It also provides a step-by-step tutorial to run benchmarks on [Cloudlab](https://www.cloudlab.us/).

 ## License
 This software is licensed as [Apache 2.0](LICENSE).

-## TODO
-#1 Check if worker 1 is sending to exactly to the worker 1 of other parties: checked
-#2 Create Tx ids based on global Tx ids
-#3 Check if client sends sharded tx to right workers (based on worker id)
-#4 Store transaction as well as missing edges in the store.
-#5 input thresholds and execution threads
-#6 store transaction agains digest in the store
-#7 Eventual consistency